TheCryptoTeam/MERAKI_Academy_Project_5/README.md

 ## 🧐 About <a name = "about"></a>

-This is a market to buy devices there is a lot of type of devices that we have like laptop and watches and other so get started and login now to know more detailes about our website
+This is an online market for buying electronic devices.
+There are a lot of categories such as, laptops and watches..etc.
+Get started and signup with us now to view more detailes about our website.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project and run it on your local machine for development and testing purposes.

 ### Prerequisites